jacobhogarty/fairim-nu-cost/README.md

 ### Example Usage

-To run the main influence maximisation heuristic:
+To run the main influence maximisation heuristic, please the `run.ipynb` file.

+Additionally, to see additional heuristics and example usage, please follow guidance in `example.ipynb`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>